Throw the Ultimate Dad Joke Party for Father’s Day

 If you do a search on foods dads like, you get results that contain a lot of meat.
 Mainly ribs, but there are plenty of burgers, steak, brisket, BBQ pork, bacon, wings, tacos with hot sauce….
 Also chocolate cake.
 Why?
 I don’t really know!
 But it’s true.

-When deciding on what to do or cook, always consider what dad likes.
+When deciding on what to do or cook, always consider what your dad likes.
 Now is probably not the time to try some exotic new recipe.
-Remember that the goal is not to compete with someone else’s Instagram worthy meal, it is to make your dad or husband feel appreciated and loved!
+Remember that the goal is not to compete with someone else’s Instagram worthy meal, it is to make your dad or husband feel appreciated and full!

 So whether it’s a meat-centered meal, or his favorite vegetarian dishes, focus on him as you plan your food.
 Here’s a few ideas to get you started: